Glaciers and mountains in the media

 Using art and science to communicate climate change

 We are exploring the sounds of glacial recession and its myriad of downstream effects, by recording the sounds of ice melting and sediments moving along a transect from source to sink, from the glaciated mountain tops to the ocean.
-To date, these field recordings have been turned into sonic installations and storytelling pieces .
-By inviting audiences into immersive, embodied experiences of listening to these disappearing water rhythms from mountains near and far, we hope to engage a deeper comprehension of the ways in which we are all intertwined by freshwater, its beauty and its fragility.
+These field recordings have been turned into sonic installations and storytelling pieces .
+By inviting audiences into the immersive, embodied experience of listening to these disappearing water rhythms from mountains near and far, we hope to engage a deeper comprehension of the ways in which we are all intertwined by freshwater, its beauty and its fragility.

 Science in policy